WatkornFeng/WatkornFeng/README.md

 ####  These are my currently projects that I do for practice ! :memo: :crayon:

 1. <strong>  JobsFinder</strong>  : Deployed on vercel, please check here >> [JobsFinder](https://nextjs-mysql-jobsfinder.vercel.app)
-                                    or can see the code here! on github. >> [JobsFinder-code](https://github.com/WatkornFeng/nextjs-mysql-jobsfinder)
+                                    or can see the code here >> [JobsFinder-code](https://github.com/WatkornFeng/nextjs-mysql-jobsfinder) on github!
 2. working on ... (coming soon)